Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

     position        color    radius  opacity
 ```

-Which can be concated to represent the whole disk array.
+Which can be concatenated to represent the whole disk array.

 ## Binary data in Js